jpd002/Play-/README.md

 git submodule update --init
 cd ..
 ```
-Currently macOS, Windows, Linux & Android builds support cmake build.

 ### Building for Windows ###
-for Windows, you'd need to have cmake and DirectX sdk installed
+To build for Windows you will need to have CMake and DirectX SDK installed on your system.
 ```
 cd Play/build_cmake
 mkdir build